parthasm/Naive-Bayes-Document-Classifier/README.md

 http://nlp.stanford.edu/IR-book/html/htmledition/the-bernoulli-model-1.html

 Also, in Bernoulli Naive Bayes, all the words in the vocabulary contribute to the score for each category for a document, unlike Multinomial Naive Bayes where only the words in the document contribute to the score for each category.
-Therefore, Bernoulli Naive Bayes without feature Selection takes a lot of time, to traverse the entire vocabulary for every document in the testset.
+Therefore, Bernoulli Naive Bayes without feature Selection takes a lot of time, to traverse the entire vocabulary of the corpus for every document in the testset.

 ##Multinomial_NB_nltk_reuters.py